jpmorganchase/payments/README.md

 1. Store your certs in a folder that is included in .gitignore (eg. certs)
 2. Open server.js and make sure paths on line 18/19 match your folder
 3. Run the server:
-  a. cd app
+    1. cd app
-  b. yarn install
+    2. yarn install
-  c. nodemon server.js
+    3. nodemon server.js

 ## Contribution to our project